How to Maintain Your Financial Aid

 Know that you can file an appeal if your financial aid is denied

-If your financial aid is denied, you almost always have the option of filing an appeal with your college's financial aid office.
-The employees of a college's financial aid office want students to succeed, and they are likely to be understanding if genuinely difficult life circumstances have interfered with a student's academic progress.
+If your financial aid is denied, you almost always can file an appeal with your college's financial aid office.
+A college's financial aid office employees want students to succeed, and they are likely to be understanding if genuinely difficult life circumstances have interfered with a student's academic progress.
 Students who take the initiative to file an appeal may find that all hope is not lost.

 Additional Resources [+]